SnowGem Price Tops $0.0441 on Major Exchanges (XSG)

-SnowGem (CURRENCY:XSG) traded 1.8% higher against the U.S. dollar during the 1 day period ending at 20:00 PM ET on March 30th.
-One SnowGem coin can now be purchased for about $0.0441 or 0.00000231 BTC on popular exchanges including Graviex, STEX and Mercatox.
-During the last week, SnowGem has traded down 13.2% against the U.S. dollar.
-SnowGem has a total market capitalization of $1.36 million and approximately $45,383.00 worth of SnowGem was traded on exchanges in the last 24 hours.
+SnowGem (CURRENCY:XSG) traded 1.8% higher against the U.S. dollar during the 1 day period ending at 13:00 PM ET on April 5th.
+Over the last seven days, SnowGem has traded 13.2% lower against the U.S. dollar.
+SnowGem has a market capitalization of $1.36 million and $45,383.00 worth of SnowGem was traded on exchanges in the last day.
+One SnowGem coin can currently be bought for approximately $0.0441 or 0.00000231 BTC on exchanges including Mercatox, Graviex and STEX.

 Equihash